Gleejr/post-install-config/README.md

 <h3>Configure Help Topics</h3>
 <p>
-21. In the admin panel, go to manage and click on help topics.
-Click on add new help topic.
+21. In the admin panel, navigate to 'Manage' and click on 'Help Topics.'
+Then, click on 'Add New Help Topic.'
 </p>
 <p>
 <img width="959" alt="Screen Shot 2023-11-19 at 3 06 54 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/d199a605-df12-4690-9cac-ac018cdbe9dc">